Wonder.land

-wonder.land is a musical with music by Damon Albarn and lyrics and book by Moira Buffini.
+Wonder.land (stylised as wonder.land) is a musical with music by Damon Albarn and lyrics and book by Moira Buffini.
 Inspired by Lewis Carroll's novels Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871), it had its world premiere at the Palace Theatre in Manchester in July 2015 as part of the Manchester International Festival.
 The musical moved to London's Royal National Theatre in November 2015 before opening at the Théâtre du Châtelet in Paris in 2016.
+Licensing for potential future smaller scale productions is held by United Agents UK.

 Background

 The musical is inspired by the novels Alice in Wonderland and Through the Looking-Glass, written by Lewis Carroll.
 It was announced on 21 January 2015 that the show would premiere in July of that year as part of the Manchester International Festival, with tickets going on sale the following day.
 The musical, a co-production by the Manchester International Festival, the Royal National Theatre and the Théâtre du Châtelet in Paris, marks the 150th anniversary of the publication of Alice's Adventures in Wonderland.

 The idea for a musical based on Alice in Wonderland came from Manchester International Festival artistic director Alex Poots.
 Damon Albarn had collaborated with the festival on Monkey: Journey to the West and Dr Dee.

 The musical has a book by Moira Buffini.
 It was directed by Rufus Norris, with set design by Rae Smith, costume design by Katrina Lindsay, lighting design by Paule Constable, projections by 59 Productions and choreography by Javier De Frutos.
 The musical's score was composed by Damon Albarn, with lyrics by Moira Buffini, sound design by Paul Arditti and musical direction by David Shrubsole.